Courses and Registration

 Online Courses While Abroad

-Students may be able to take an online course at UNC Charlotte while abroad, however, UNC Charlotte Education Abroad generally does not recommend it unless taking the LBST 2101 course specifically designed for study abroad students.
+Students may be able to take an online course at UNC Charlotte while abroad on semester programs, however, UNC Charlotte Education Abroad generally does not recommend it.

 If a student needs a specific course to stay on track with graduation requirements it may be possible, however, students will need to consult with EA and their Academic Advisor before doing so.
 Students need to keep in mind the following:

 - Students participating on Faculty-Led, Affiliate Provider or Direct Enrollment will be billed tuition and fees for the course in addition to their study abroad program fees.